 but I need my freedom and I like to keep moving.”

 Binoche was born in Paris, the daughter of Jean-Marie Binoche, a director, actor, and sculptor, and Monique Yvette Stalens, a teacher, director, and actress.
 Her father, who is French, also has one eighth Portuguese-Brazilian ancestry; he was raised partly in Morocco by his French-born parents.
 Binoche’s mother was born in Częstochowa, Poland.
 Her maternal grandfather, Andre Stalens, was born in Poland, of Belgian (Walloon) and French descent, and Binoche’s maternal grandmother, Julia Helena Młynarczyk, was of Polish origin.
-Both were actors who were born in Częstochowa; during the Nazi occupation they were imprisoned at Auschwitz because they were considered to be intellectuals.
+Both were actors born in Częstochowa; during the Nazi occupation they were imprisoned at Auschwitz because they were considered to be intellectuals.

 When her parents divorced in 1968, four-year-old Binoche and her sister, Marion, were sent to a provincial boarding school.
 During their teens, the Binoche sisters spent their school holidays with their maternal grandmother, not seeing either parent for months at a time.
 Binoche has stated that this perceived parental abandonment had a profound effect on her.